Your business is your business.

-Anything you tell me as a client or prospective client is confidential.
+Anything you tell me as a client—or as a prospective client—is confidential.
 Period.

 Going beyond an NDA